facebookresearch/omnivore/README.md

 Numbers are based on Table 2. and Table 4. in the Omnivore Paper.

+We also provide a torch.hub model/checkpoint file for an Omnivore model fine tuned on the Epic Kitchens 100 dataset: [omnivore_swinB_epic](https://dl.fbaipublicfiles.com/omnivore/models/omnivore_swinB_epic.torch).

+##### Usage

 The models can be loaded via torch.hub using the following command -

 ```